 “Although many pesticides, and some industrial chemicals, have undergone extensive toxicological testing, this testing may have been inadequate to determine whether they interact with the endocrine system and whether additional testing is needed for the U.S. Environmental Protection Agency (EPA) to assess and characterize both human health and ecological risk.”

-As a first step when assessing environmental risk posed by ESOCs, research and regulatory scientists screen the biological response on aquatic organisms before characterizing the entire pollution problem (Kocak et al., 2010).
+As a first step when assessing environmental risk posed by ESOC, research and regulatory scientists screen the biological response on aquatic organisms before characterizing the entire pollution problem (Kocak et al., 2010).
 While EPA is undergoing the Endocrine Disruption Screening Program on individual chemicals, an ecological screening can be conducted to assess the risks of the chemical mixture present in a waterbody pose to its inhabiting organisms and the predators of those organisms; i.e. fish and humans (Diamond et. al, 2011).
-Although in the beginning stages, DEP has developed a framework for conducting ecological screening on ambient water bodies to assess the occurrence of ESOCs and the potential biological effects on aquatic life from the mixture of compounds present at the time of sample collection.
-This framework will assist in developing the overall risk assessment and management strategy for ESOCs occurring in Florida waterbodies.
+Although in the beginning stages, DEP has developed a framework for conducting ecological screening on ambient water bodies to assess the occurrence of ESOC and the potential biological effects on aquatic life from the mixture of compounds present at the time of sample collection.
+This framework will assist in developing the overall risk assessment and management strategy for ESOC occurring in Florida waterbodies.
 The three main objectives in the ecological screening assessment are:

 Chemical prioritization